joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/01 - EoE - Product Spec Sheets/md/02 - b - Halotechnics Internal Product   Cost Sheets.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Halotechnics - This document provides an example of a product specification and cost document, detailing product costs by weight.
+Halotechnics - This document provides an example of a product specification and cost document, detailing product costs by weight.

 Credit: [Halotechnics, Inc.](http://www.halotechnics.com/)